Adrianhammer/JobScraper/README.md

 | `workplace`         | `TEXT`    | `NOT NULL`             | Location or primary workplace of the job.     |
 | `open_advert_url`   | `TEXT`    | `NOT NULL`             | Direct URL to the job advertisement.          |

-# 🗺️ Project Roadmap

-- Implement logic for checking existing jobs in the database to prevent duplicates.
-- Add logic to identify and update changed job postings (e.g., updated deadlines, new details).
-- Develop a scheduling mechanism (e.g., using System.Timers.Timer or a background service) for automatic, periodic job fetching.
-- Explore advanced comparison strategies for robust state matching.
-- Implement notification system for new or updated jobs.

 # 📄 License

 Distributed under the MIT License.
 See ```LICENSE``` for more information.